*WINTER WEATHER ADVISORIES*

-Sunday continues to hold off for a few more mountain flakes but a sunny day at least.
-If you are planning on going outside, dress warmly as we start in the teens and twenties only reaching the upper 20s, low 30s by the afternoon.
+Sunday is a sunny day at least but if you are planning on going outside, dress warmly as we start in the teens and twenties only reaching the freezing mark by the afternoon.
 Wind chills will be an issue once again.
 As the sun sets and Hanukkah officially begins, it will certainly feel like the holiday season as we drop temps back into the teens and twenties.

 Monday is more of the same with sunshine and very cold air.
 Temps do increase over Sunday but not enough to get excited about.
-We start the day in the teens with afternoon highs in the mid to upper 30s.
+We start the day in the teens with afternoon highs just shy of the 40 degree mark.

 Tuesday remains dry with a few fair weather clouds here and there.
-Temps are still frigid as we work our way out of the teens in the morning to the upper 30s, low 40s by the afternoon.
+Temps are still frigid as we work our way out of the teens in the morning to the upper 30s by the afternoon.

 In your extended day forecast we have a bead on the holiday travel week and Christmas forecasts.
 Cold air will be in place by then so it’ll at least feel festive but black ice issues may complicate travel.
 We are also watching for the development of at least 2 systems that could bring us a wintery mix that week, including snow on or around Christmas day.
 We’ll certainly keep you posted!

-Mtn. snows showers, partly sunny.
+Mtn. snow showers.
+Partly sunny.
 Highs in the 30s.

 Still dry, still cold.
 Highs in the low 30s.